 Not so long ago, Harvard Business Review conducted a study to see whether workers are good at maintaining boundaries.
 Turns out they aren’t: supervisors sometimes send them emails outside office hours and they feel compelled to answer those, even if they are not urgent.
 Still wondering where that burnout shoe pinches?

 People tend to be overly optimistic when estimating future work, so it’s essential to count buffers in.
 You don’t want your team to miss deadlines and set them up for failures just because of our innate predisposition to magnify what we can accomplish.
 Sometimes, overestimating is a good thing in a way that it’s more realistic.
-Try a buffer of 10% on top of your task estimates to see what happens.
+Try a buffer of 10% on top of your task or project estimates to see what happens.

 Clear priorities will help you and your team see what you need to focus on first.
 They will also make it easier to adapt in case of force majeure situations: you’ll still have a lighthouse showing you the way to project success.
 It’s a matter of mastering the craft of prioritizing time, tasks, finances, and resources — the more agile your project management style can get the better.